siqiang-ng/tp/docs/UserGuide.md

 <!--suppress HtmlUnknownAttribute -->
 <div markdown="span" class="alert alert-info">
-   <b>:information_source: This information symbol signals that there are things you should take note of!</b>
+   <b>:information_source: This information symbol signals that there are things you should take note of.</b>
 </div>

 <div markdown="span" class="alert alert-primary">
-   <b>:bulb: The light bulb symbol will show you a tip to make your Projact experience smoother.</b>
+   <b>:bulb: This light bulb symbol will show you tips to make your Projact experience smoother.</b>
 </div>

-Now you're prepared to embark on this journey and have Projact manage your contacts and projacts.
+Now you're prepared to embark on this journey and have Projact manage your contacts and projacts!

 --------------------------------------------------------------------------------------------------------------------